 Brides and their bridesmaids have always held floral bouquets, for their scent as much as their delicate beauty.
 The flower in the groom’s buttonhole goes back to the days when a knight would wear his Lady’s colours to display his love.
 These days the groom’s buttonhole usually matches the colour of the overall wedding theme.
 The bride throws her bouquet backwards over her shoulder for the group of unmarried girls to catch.
 It is said that the girl who catches it will be the next to marry.

-This is another tradition that originated with the Romans, though they shared a cake during the wedding ceremony itself – they couldn’t wait for the reception!
+This is another tradition that originated with the Romans, though they shared a wedding cake during the ceremony itself – they couldn’t wait for the reception!
 Their cakes were flat and round, containing fruit and nuts to symbolise fertility.
 The shape of the modern three-tiered iced cake is generally thought to be inspired by the shape of the tiered spire at the aptly named St Bride’s Church in the City of London.
 If you have a fruit cake, traditionally you would keep the top tier for the christening of your first child.
 Don’t keep a sponge cake, it won’t last!

-This is thought to originate from long ago, when a man captured his bride!
+The honeymoon is thought to originate from long ago, when a man captured his bride!
 The couple would hide from the bride’s parents before marrying and remain hidden for a further cycle of the moon after the wedding, celebrating their union by drinking honey wine.

 ‘Something old, something new, something borrowed, something blue, and a lucky silver sixpence in your shoe’ is another sweet Victorian tradition that is now a rhyme we all know.
 Your ‘something old’ could be your grandmother’s ring, ‘something new’ could be your dress or tiara, ‘borrowed and blue’ could be family heirlooms and the lucky silver sixpence you can order from Confetti with our best wishes of good luck and everlasting love on your wedding day and for a long and happy marriage from that day forth!